svillarroel659/housing-price-prediction/README.md

 ## Data Availability

-The Ames Housing dataset is publicly available and was accessed through OpenML using Python’s `fetch_openml()` function.
+The Ames Housing dataset is publicly available and was accessed through OpenML using Python's `fetch_openml()` function.

 The dataset is not included directly in this repository because it can be downloaded automatically when the notebook is executed.